tungbq/devops-toolkit/README.md

 And more tools to be implemented...

 ## Security 🔒

+Whichever tag you pull — `latest` or a pinned `vX.Y.Z` release — you're getting a specific, reproducible set of tool versions, not a silently drifting image.
+Every version we ship is built from the exact tool versions recorded in [`toolkit_info.json`](./toolkit_info.json), verified against the real installed binaries, and scanned for vulnerabilities before it's published, so you can standardize on the toolkit without re-verifying it yourself each time.

 - Every image is scanned for `CRITICAL`/`HIGH` vulnerabilities with [Trivy](https://github.com/aquasecurity/trivy) before it is merged and before it is published to Docker Hub — builds with fixable findings are blocked.
 - The published `latest` image is re-scanned on a recurring schedule, and all scan results are published to this repo's [Security tab](https://github.com/tungbq/devops-toolkit/security/code-scanning).